scottlandon8/scott-portfolio/final_project_part2.md

 7. Anything is better than nothing when it comes to exercising.
 8. Good... but boring.

-The questions I am going to as for each chart are below:
-1. What is your initial reaction to the chart?
-2. What do you like?
-3. What don't you like?
-4. Is there anything unclear or confusing about the chart?
-5. Is there anything you think is not needed?
-6. Would anything else make it more clear or understandable?
-7. What is the point that you take away from the chart?
-8. Do you like the title?

-In regards to the story I am going to ask:
-1. Do you like the title?
-2. Does the title want to make you learn more?
-3. In your words, what is the point of this website?
-4. Do you like the website from an aesthetics standpoint?

 53, Male and 48, Female<br>
 CDC Chart
 1. I like it.
 A good visual.
 Big differnce in those who do and don't exercise.